Sesame Street, AR and breathing brands: Six highlights from Adobe MAX

 - It's Nice That

 Earlier this month, we jetted over to Los Angeles for Adobe MAX, the technology company’s big annual conference focused on creativity.
 There, we heard not only about some of the major updates on the horizon for Adobe products and how they will affect our creative work in the next 12 months (and beyond); we also had the chance to listen to some fascinating talks by heavyweight creative practitioners, including Paula Scher, David LaChapelle, Shantell Martin and Theresa Fitzgerald, the creative director of Sesame Workshop, the organisation behind Sesame Street.

-In his opening address to the 15,000-strong audience on Day 1, Adobe’s CEO Shantanu Narayen said that we are living through “a Golden Age of creativity” and that “creativity today is a fundamental skill”.
+In his opening address to the 15,000-strong audience on day one, Adobe’s CEO Shantanu Narayen said that we are living through “a Golden Age of creativity” and that “creativity today is a fundamental skill”.
 We couldn’t agree more, and the three-day event at the Los Angeles Convention Centre certainly bore that out.
 Here are six of the top highlights.

 The launch of Adobe Aero

 It was revealed at last year’s event, but this month saw the official launch of Adobe Aero, the simple-to-use yet incredibly powerful tool for building augmented reality (AR) experiences.
 Showing the product in a workshop, Elizabeth Barelli, principal product marketing manager for 3D and AR at Adobe, said: “We see the next evolution of storytelling coming from an immersive perspective, where the audience is not passive, but actively involved.
 Taking that from the world of games and applying it to other kinds of storytelling.”